UniStuttgart-VISUS/power-overwhelming/README.md

 ## What's new in version 2.x?
 1. The namespace of the library has been changed from `visus::power_overwhelming` to `visus::pwrowg`.
 Furthermore, ABI versioning via an `inline` namespace has been added.
 1. Access to individual sensors has been removed.
 All sensors must be managed via the `visus::pwrowg::sensor_array`.
-1. Synchronous APIs have been removed.
+1. Synchronous APIs have been removed in favour of a "Don't call us, we call you" approach.
 All sensor data must be retrieved using callbacks passed to the `visus::pwrowg::sensor_array`.
 1. All oscilloscope-related APIs have been renamed to `rtx_...` to indicate that they only support Rohde & Schwarz RTA and RTB series oscilloscopes.
 1. All HMC 8015-related APIs have been renamed to `hmc_...` to indicate that they are specifically for these devices.
 1. All Tinkerforge-related APIs have been renamed to `tinkerforge_...` to indicate that they are specifically for these devices.